andrejjh/andrejjh.github.io/duneToI.md

 : poison in a drink.
 (See [Chaumurky](#CHAUMURKY).)

 <a id="MU_ZEIN_WALLAH!"></a>MU ZEIN WALLAH!
 : Mu zein literally means “nothing good,” and wallah is a reflexive terminal exclamation.
-In this traditional opening for a Fremen curse against an enemy, Wallah turns the emphasis back upon the words Mu zein, producing the meaning: “Nothing good, “never good, good for nothing.”
+In this traditional opening for a Fremen curse against an enemy, Wallah turns the emphasis back upon the words Mu zein, producing the meaning: “Nothing good, never good, good for nothing.”

 ---
 <a id="N"></a>